jalpv1/network/README.md

 business logic layer.

 ### repositories
-- this package contains repositories which make relations with database.
+- this package contains repositories implements data access layer

 ### validation
  classes which verifying that Network is in consistent state